Nek5000/NekDoc/source/case_files.rst

 - usr
 - SIZE
 - map/ma2

+Additional *optional* case files may be generated or included:

 - fld/f%05d
+- his

-.. _user_files_session:
+.. _case_files_session:

 ------------
 SESSION.NAME
 ------------

-To run Nek5000, each simulation must have a SESSION.NAME file.
+To run Nek5000, each simulation must have a ``SESSION.NAME`` file.
 This file is read in by the code and gives the path to the relevant files describing the structure and parameters of the simulation.
-The SESSION.NAME file is a file that contains the name of the simulation and the full path to supporting files.
-For example, to run the eddy example from the repository, the SESSION.NAME file would look like:
+The ``SESSION.NAME`` file is a file that contains the name of the simulation and the full path to supporting files.
+For example, to run the eddy example from the repository, the ``SESSION.NAME`` file would look like:

 .. code-block:: none

   eddy_uv
   /home/user_name/Nek5000/short_tests/eddy/

+Note that this file is generated automatically by the ``nek``, ``nekb``, ``nekmpi`` and ``nekbmpi`` scripts at runtime.

-.. _user_files_par:
+.. _case_files_par:

 -----------------------------------
 par